amitgutal/CMPE273-Project/README.md

 8) Wait for sometime i.e. until "somefile.csv" is created in the folder.
 9) Refresh the browser.
 Now you see a pieChart explaining the count of Keys on the Servers.Also you can see logfile details as well.

+Comments: The java project (ConsistentHashing folder), can also be executed separately to test the functionality, just make sure to change the file paths(data.xls/somefile.csv) in the code.